IsToomersCornerBeingRolledRightNow/principalComponentAnalysisViaSingularValueDecomposition/README.md

 We're passed (1) a directory that contains sample data and the results of the training process and (2) the directory in which we want to save only the results.
-This script will extract the results of training and place them in a seperate directory, preserving subdirectory structure.
+This script will extract the results of training and place them in a separate directory, preserving subdirectory structure.

 #### genstats.hs